 The inspector should perform this verification by examining the list of those with approved access to the security plan and implementing procedures, along with interviews of cognizant licensee personnel.

-Verify that the licensee documents the basis for concluding that an individual is trustworthy and reliable; maintains a list of people currently approved for access to the security plan, implementing procedures; and removes individuals from the approved list, no later than 7 working days, when access is no longer required.
+Verify that the licensee documents the basis for concluding that an individual is trustworthy and reliable; maintains a list of people currently approved for access to the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access; and removes individuals from the approved list, no later than 7 working days, when access is no longer required.
 [37.43(d)(5) and (6)]

 Specific Inspection Guidance

-With regard to source security, the inspector should verify that the licensee’s implementing procedures address the retrieval of keys, badges, or passcodes used for unescorted access to risk-significant material or access to the security plan, when such access is no longer appropriate.
+With regard to source security, the inspector should verify that the licensee’s implementing procedures address the retrieval of keys, badges, or passcodes used for unescorted access to risk-significant material or access to information that should be protected (e.g., the security plan, implementing procedures, or the list of individuals that have been approved for unescorted access) when such access is no longer appropriate.

-Verify that the licensee stores the security plan procedures in a manner to prevent unauthorized .
+Verify that the licensee stores the security plan, implementing procedures, and the list of individuals that have been approved for unescorted access in a manner to prevent unauthorized access.
 [37.43(d)(7)]

 Specific Inspection Guidance

-The inspector should verify that the licensee’s security plan implementing procedures are maintained in locked file cabinets or rooms, with access limited to authorized personnel with a need to know.
-If the licensee stores the security planimplementing procedures in non-removable electronic form, the inspector should verify that the licensee has implemented measures to ensure that they are password protected.
+The inspector should verify that the licensee’s security plan, implementing procedures, and the list of individuals approved for unescorted access are maintained in locked file cabinets or rooms, with access limited to authorized personnel with a need to know.
+If the licensee stores the security plan, implementing procedures, or the list of individuals approved for unescorted access in non-removable electronic form, the inspector should verify that the licensee has implemented measures to ensure that they are password protected.
 If implementing procedures are distributed, the inspector should review how they are retrieved when the person no longer has a need to know.

 03.02.03 LLEA Coordination